This is our mama Silkie Hen, and her six cute-as-a-button little chickies (one’s hiding behind her).

 There are a number of causes of sour crop, such as feeding moldy food or lots of long grass, pasta, or bred.
 Too little grit can also cause sour crop, as can ingesting foreign objects like small pieces of plastic.

 You’ll know your chicken has sour crop if it feels pushed out and squishy.
 There may be a sour smell emanating from the chicken and she may even have some liquid coming out of her mouth.
-She might appear to be lethargic and may isolate herself form the other chickens.
+She might appear to be lethargic and may isolate herself from the other chickens.

 Preventing sour crop is much easier than trying to cure it – you should limit all access to tough fibers and provide plenty of fresh water.
 Adding apple cider vinegar as well as plain yogurt to your chickens’ diets can help improve digestion, as can lots of grit.

 Sour crop is a common side effect of other illnesses, as it frequently occurs with severe dehydration.
 Crops that are filled with food will pull even more water from your chicken’s blood, causing extensive dehydration and even more backup of food.

 If you suspect sour crop in your flock, you should first make sure you clear the impacted crop that is causing the issue.
 Just massage the crop toward her head and try to encourage vomiting.
 You can give her yogurt, apple cider vinegar, and olive oil to encourage this.

 You can also use oregano oil on sour crop.
-This natural antibiotic can help prevent infections and also reduces fungal growths.
+This natural antibiotic can help prevent infections and also reduces fungal growth.

 What is Pendulous Crop?